Stars of the Lid: History

 Stars of the Lid toured worldwide throughout 2007 and 2008 in support of the album; throughout their European tour, they were joined live by a string trio featuring Lucinda Chua of Felix on cello, Noura Sanatian on violin, and Ela Baruch on viola.
 Their North American line-up included Julia Kent on cello.
+The band would very occasionally play shows around the world from 2009 to 2017, usually as part of a one-off event.

-The duo have been active pursuing side-projects and solo releases since And Their Refinement of the Decline.
-A teaser trailer for a possible Stars of the Lid feature film surfaced on the internet in 2008, but the group has yet to release any new material.
+The duo was active pursuing side projects and solo releases after And Their Refinement of the Decline.
+A teaser trailer for a possible Stars of the Lid feature film surfaced on the internet in 2008, but the group did not release any new material.

+McBride died in August 2023.
+A subsequent interview by The Guardian with Wiltzie confirmed that he may be interested in finishing and publishing music the duo had left behind.
+According to the article, sessions were done throughout the 2010s with a “list of what was supposed to be the next release” apparently recorded.
+Wiltzie plans on eventually releasing an album's worth of their recordings, stating, “I can’t yet put my arms around the memory of Brian, but someday I am going to try to do this for everyone, so at least the end is documented.”

+With Wiltzie completing some of the work that remained unfinished, no official disbandment has yet been confirmed on any social media page or article, as new official releases may surface.

-Solo and side-projects
+Solo and side projects

 Brian McBride and Adam Wiltzie have both released material outside of Stars of the Lid.
-McBride released his first solo album When the Detail Lost Its Freedom in November 2005, then released The Effective Disconnect in October 2010, which serves as a soundtrack to the documentary Vanishing of the Bees, a film about colony collapse disorder.
-McBride teamed up with musician Kenneth James Gibson and began recording and releasing new music under the name Bell Gardens; their debut EP Hangups Need Company was released in May 2010, their first full-length album Full Sundown Assembly followed in November 2012, and their second album Slow Dawns for Lost Conclusions was released in October 2014 via Rocket Girl.
+McBride released his first solo album, When the Detail Lost Its Freedom, in November 2005, then released The Effective Disconnect in October 2010, which serves as a soundtrack to the documentary Vanishing of the Bees, a film about colony collapse disorder.
+McBride teamed up with musician Kenneth James Gibson and began recording and releasing new music under the name Bell Gardens; their debut EP, Hangups Need Company, was released in May 2010; their first full-length album, Full Sundown Assembly, followed in November 2012; and their second album, Slow Dawns for Lost Conclusions, was released in October 2014 via Rocket Girl.

 Wiltzie has been involved in several collaborative projects: The Dead Texan (with visual artist Christina Vantzou), Aix Em Klemm (with Robert Donne from Labradford), and A Winged Victory for the Sullen (with composer Dustin O'Halloran).
-Wiltzie currently lives in Brussels, Belgium, and McBride in Los Angeles, California.
+Wiltzie currently lives in Brussels, Belgium, while McBride lived in Los Angeles, California until his passing.

+Musical style

+According to Jordan Potter of Far Out Magazine, "Stars of the Lid honed synthesisers and orchestral samples to shape a markedly scenic plot on the musical landscape."
+The duo's influences include Talk Talk, Brian Eno and Arvo Pärt.